Muehlenbeckia: Description

 Species of Muehlenbeckia vary considerably in their growth habits; they may be perennials, vinelike, or shrubs.
 All have rhizomatous roots.
 Their leaves are arranged alternately on the stem, usually with stalks (petioles), but sometimes stalkless (sessile).
 The brownish ocrea is short and tubular, soon disintegrating.
 The inflorescences may be terminal or axillary, and are in the form of spikes or clusters, with at most very short peduncles (flowering stems).
 Individual flowers have pedicels (stalks).
 The flowers may be bisexual or unisexual, with sometimes a mixture of staminate, pistillate and bisexual flowers on the same plant.
 There are five white to greenish white tepals, joined at the base.
 Staminate flowers have 8 (sometimes 9) stamens and a rudimentary pistil.
 Pistillate flowers have rudimentary stamens and three spreading styles.
 The fruit is in the form of a black or dark brown unwinged achene, three-sided to more or less globe-shaped, at least partly enclosed by the persistent tepals.

 Taxonomy

 The genus was erected by Carl Meissner in 1841, initially for two species that he distinguished from Coccoloba and Polygonum.
 The generic name honours Alsatian bryologist Heinrich Gustav Mühlenbeck (1798–1845).

 Muehlenbeckia is placed in the tribe Polygoneae of the subfamily Polygonoideae.
 Within the tribe, it is most closely related to the genera Reynoutria and Fallopia s.s., forming the so-called "RMF clade".

+Below is a phylogenetic tree of the Muehlenbeckia genus, reproduced from Desjardins et al. (2023).

+Phylogeny of Muehlenbeckia based on Desjardins et al. (2023).
+Bootstrap support values (≥ 50%) are shown for both Maximum Likelihood (above) and Maximum Parsimony (below), respectively.
+The original figure has been modified to include the coloured lines, showing the groupings of three distinct subclades.

+In the above phylogeny, three notable subclades can be distinguished: a Central/South American clade, an Australian clade, and a (predominantly) New Zealand clade, which also includes the Australian endemic M. tuggeranong.
+The coloured lines on the phylogeny show the likely point at which an ancestral species gave rise to all the descendants belonging to that particular clade.
+Finally, it may be noted that two species were not placed within any notable clade: M. platyclada and M. adpressa.
+Although the exact relationship between these two species is unresolved (in terms of how closely related they are to one another), it appears highly likely that they belong to a basal branch which is the sister group to the remaining species of the Muehlenbeckia genus.